CPAP Dry Mouth: What's The Solution?

 The easiest way of getting rid of this issue is by buying a humidifier for your CPAP machine.
 Firstly, what is a CPAP humidifier?

 A CPAP humidifier helps in adding moisture to your CPAP therapy.
-This moisture can increase the efficiency of breathing and also prevent the issue of having a parched throat or a dry mouth.
+This humidification can increase the efficiency of breathing and also prevent the issue of having a parched throat or a dry mouth.
+If you feel that the airflow is too cold, you may want to look into a heated humidifier.

 Some of the significant benefits of a CPAP humidifier are: